qgis/QGIS-Documentation/docs/user_manual/working_with_vector_tiles/vector_tiles_properties.rst

 Information Properties
 ----------------------

 The :guilabel:`Information` tab is read-only and represents an interesting place to quickly grab summarized information and metadata on the current layer.
 Provided information are:

-* based on the provider of the layer (e.g. URI and number of Zoom levels)
+* based on the provider of the layer: name, URI, source type and path, number of zoom levels
-* related to its geometry (CRS, Spatial Extent)
+* the Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)
+* picked from the :ref:`filled metadata <vectortilesmetadatamenu>`: access, extents, links, contacts, history...

 Symbology Properties
 --------------------